BolvicBolvicovic/bluebeam/README.md

 ## Example

-Here is a concret output example with the <a href="example.json">example.json</a> file used as an input and the <a href="https://go.dev/">Go website</a>.
+Here is a concret output example with the <a href="https://github.com/BolvicBolvicovic/bluebeam/blob/main/example.json">example.json</a> file used as an input and the <a href="https://go.dev/">Go website</a>.
 ![Alt text](images/example.png)

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Response with a json/google spreadsheet that applies the chosen criterias on the website
+- [x] Response with a json/google spreadsheet that applies the chosen criteria on the website
 - [x] Google spreadsheet format as the criteria's input
 - [ ] Possibility to audit many websites at the same time
+- [ ] API service that can be integrated to your application
 - [ ] Image analysis
 - [ ] Scraping social-medias
 - [ ] Response with the posibility to create a report with graphs and text